-In a lot of ways the new school was my worst fear.
-I was targeted by a football jock that swore I was after his girlfriend, some of the kids made fun of the way I dressed, and because I was shy, I was automatically labeled “stuck up”.
+In a lot of ways, the new school was my worst fear.
+I was targeted by a football jock who swore I was after his girlfriend, kids made fun of the way I dressed, and because I was extremely shy, I was automatically labeled “stuck up.”

-It was liberating to have the hallways all to myself.
+It was energizing to have the hallways all to myself.
 I picked up speed and momentum with a single goal in mind: submarine sandwiches.
-My quick pace turned into a run, and I flew faster and faster through the corridors.
-Tennis shoes screeched, classrooms became a blur.
-Rounding the last corner, I easily jumped the final few steps toward my destination.
-I was already airborne when I realized the great speed I’d accumulated.Out of nowhere a brick overhang appeared.
-I hadn’t noticed it before.
-Bam!
-An explosion of pure white light shot through my entire body, rendering a sleeplike state over me.
-As the light faded, I became aware of hanging in midair as if I were standing on a magic carpet.
+My quick pace turned into a run, as I flew faster and faster through the corridors.
+My tennis shoes screeched, classrooms became a blur.
+I felt giddy as I rounded the last corner, easily jumping high above the final set of elongated brick steps, soaring toward my destination – the cafeteria.

-Then something grabbed my attention.
-A young lady walked through the science lab doors.
-She looked directly at me-suspended high over the stairs-screamed bloody murder, and disappeared back into the doors she had emerged from.
-Her scream rang through the science building and bled perfectly into the lunch bell that reverberated through me.
+I happily floated in the air for a few moments when a young lady walked through the sciend lab doors.
+She was looking down at her books when I had the thought to say hello to her.
+In that moment, she looks up from her books, directly at me – as I’m still suspended high over the stairs.
+Then, she backed away, dropped her books and screamed bloody murder, disappearing back into the doors she had emerged from.
+Her scream rang through the science building and bled perfectly into the high-pitched lunch bell that reverberated through me.

 Suddenly I felt lighter.
 Enlightened.
-I was still hovering in the air when I saw him-some guy lying unconscious at the bottom of the cement steps.
-Actually he looked like a rag doll, I remember thinking.
+I was still hovering in the air when I saw the chubby red-headed kid lying unconscious at the bottom of the steps, spread eagled.
+Actually, he looked like a rag doll, I remember thinking.
 He had a serious knot across the top of his head.
-As I stared at the guy more closely, I couldn’t help but think he looked familiar.
+As I stared at the guy more closely from high above, I couldn’t help but think he looked familiar.
 That’s when it hit me.

 It was me!

 My head was beginning to really hurt at this point.
-Suddenly I was pulled back into my body in what can only be described as a suction of internal light.
+Suddenly I was aware that I was both floating high above my body and also, inside of my physical body at the same time.
+The moment my brain registered this thought, I was automatically sucked back into my physical body in a vacuum of internal light.

-When I open my physical eyes everything was a blur.
-I could barely make out the teachers and students as they knelt over me, the new kid, the local freak show.
+When I opened my eyes this time, I was ground level and everything was a blur.
+My head was throbbing like a jackhammer pounding into concrete.
+My entire body throbbed with pain.
+I could barely make out the sea of faces as teachers and students knelt over me, the new kid.
+The local freak show.
 I was so embarrassed, and completely helpless to resurrect my body.
 One of the teachers was pulling handfuls of hair out of the swollen bump on my head.
 Ironically, I was not bleeding.
-Within minutes my headache subsided and I was fine.

-The teachers escorted me to the principles office when I lay down and reflected on what had just happened.
-I’d had out-of-body experiences like this one a lot as a kid, but never to the same extreme.
-I wasn’t necessarily afraid of the experiences, I just didn’t understand any of it.
+The teachers took me to the principal’s office where I lay down and reflected on what had just happened.
+I’d had out-of-body experiences as a kid, but never to this extreme.
+I wasn’t necessarily afraid of them, I just didn’t understand any of it at the time.

 By the end of sixth period I was fine and went to math class.
-It wasn’t until I was on the bus home that afternoon that I realized I never did eat that submarine sandwich lunch!
+It wasn’t until my stomach growled on the bus home that afternoon that I realized I never did eat that submarine sandwich lunch!